Altered dominant 7th chords

 G7alt

-Where do you find altered V7 chords?
+Where do altered V7 chords occur?

 V → I